 Cook County Health provides complete care for pregnant women from early symptoms through postpartum.

-Cook County Health specializes in general services, as well as maternal fetal medicine, or high-risk health concerns for the mom and fetus.
+Cook County Health specializes in general services, as well as maternal-fetal medicine, or high-risk health concerns for mom and baby.
 John H. Stroger Jr. Hospital of Cook County is a Level III Regional Perinatal Center and provides the highest level of care to pregnant women and their newborns.

-The labor and delivery facilities offer private Labor & Deliver rooms with modern technological advances.
+The labor and delivery facilities offer private and calming rooms with modern technological advances.
 Our commitment to women’s health is long-standing, and our broad range of expertise allows us to provide care for patients at every stage of their pregnancy and after.
-You can rely on us for care after the baby is born so you recover quickly and feel confident in your new role as a mother.
+You can rely on us for care after your baby is born, so you can recover quickly and feel confident in your new role as a mother.

 Medically complicated mothers or pregnancies

 Percutaneous umbilical cord sampling